 Below is a list of available reference sources to help you get started on your research.

-If you have any questions, please chat with one of the librarians at OWHL Answers (in box below on this page)!
+If you have any questions, please chat with one of the librarians at OWHL Answers (in box below left on this page)!

 Right: Map of the World by John Speed.
 1626.
 Library of Congress.
 Geography and Map Division.